 Entering Freshman Scholarships in Teacher Education

 A variety of scholarships are offered varying in value, merit or need-based, location based, and major specific, Freshman scholarship recipients will be required to live in the Living Learning Center and participate in service and leadership events with other future teachers, as part of the Appalachian Community of Education Scholars.
 Please contact Jan Stanley (828-262-7171) for application details.

 Junior/Senior Scholarships in Teacher Education

-Applications will open September 15 and January 15.
+The application will open January 15.